 As the holiday season approaches it can be all too easy to get caught up in all the party planning, present wrapping, and cookie decorating.
-So, here’s an outdoor activity calendar that will help remind you and your family to get outside, to have fun as a family, and to bring some joy into your and others’ hearts.
+So, here’s a printable December outdoor activity calendar that will help remind you and your family to get outside, to have fun as a family, and to bring some joy into your and others’ hearts.

 No excuses.
 Use this calendar to make getting outside easier.
 Most of these activities are easy and can be done right from home.
 And while the majority of the suggested items are suited best for the preschool-aged child, the calendars can be adapted for older children too.